cybera/vfs-user-training/README.md

 # Cybera VFS User Training

 ## Bootstrap files
 These files are required for an initial launch of CyberaVFS.
-Each file should be modified (subnet info, etc) and uploaded to a projects Swift container named 'CyberaVFS', used in the Rapid Access Cloud dashboard Orchestration, or via the command-line client.
+Each file should be modified (subnet info, etc) and uploaded to a projects Swift container named 'CyberaVFS' if using the VFS Control Panel or via the command-line client.

 - bootstrap.xml
 - hot.panos.yaml